The Berlin Designer Outlet mall is a factory stores shopping center by McArthur Glen on the B5 just outside Berlin.

 The Designer Outlet Berlin may also be reached on public transportation from central Berlin.
 The following two options are the simplest:

 - Take regional train RE4 (direction) Rathenow from Berlin (e.g. Hauptbahnhof, Potsdamer Platz) to Bahnhof Elstal (around 30 minutes) and then Bus 662 (direction Wustermark, Schule) to bus stop Elstal, Designer-Outlet (one stop or 2 km walk).
 Total traveling time is around 40 minutes.
 The bus and train fare is covered by the standard Berlin ABC ticket.

 - Expressbus A05 connects Berlin Zoologischer Garten Station and Elstal (Designer Outlet and Karls Erlebnis-Dorf) via Messe / ICC a few times per day.
 It requires a €2.50 surcharge on top of the standard Berlin ABC ticket.
 Traveling time is around 50 minutes.

 The Designer Outlet Berlin is somewhat surprisingly the only real factory stores shopping center in the Berlin region.
+The Halle Leipzig The Styles Outlet is close to those cities and often have very good deals.
 Berlin is full of shops and several major shopping centers such as the huge Mall of Berlin with sales particularly good after Christmas and end of season (usually end January / early February and July).
 The best outlet shops in Germany, including five Hugo Boss stores, are at Metzingen near Stuttgart.